Our verdict

 Surprisingly stable

-This is a neutral shoe, but those with mild stability needs found it suitable for their feet, because the last is wide and there is some arch support and lateral stability.
+This is a neutral shoe, but we think that runners with mild stability needs may find it suitable for their feet as the shoe comes with a little arch support and lateral stiffness.

 The platform of the Noosa Tri 14 is not wider than the average but still has some solid width in both the heel (88 mm) and forefoot (110.8 mm).

-Shifting the foot side-to-side, you can feel (and see) how little the foam itself collapses.
+Shifting the foot side-to-side, we could feel (and see) how little the foam itself collapses.

-According to most runners, it takes some time to break in the shoe.
-It initially feels firm, particularly when landing on your heels, but the stiffness softens as the kilometers go by.
+The caveat is that it does take some time to break in the shoe.
+It initially feels firm, particularly when landing on your heels, but it softens up as the kilometres go by.

 Disclaimer: We take 5 durometer measurements before claiming the shoe's softness.

-We were cruel enough to keep the shoe in a freezer for 20 minutes to check the foam density in cold conditions.
-It did get 25% firmer compared to room temperature.
-But even in its "frozen" state, the cushioning is still 46% softer than most running shoes in room temperature.
+We were cruel enough to keep the shoe in a freezer for 20 minutes to check the foam's behaviour in cold conditions.
+Based on the durometer, it did get 25% firmer compared to room temperature.
+But even in its "frozen" state, the cushioning is still 46% softer than most running shoes at room temperature.

 A flexible shoe for sure

 There is no break-in needed when it comes to the shoe's flexibility.
-From the get-go, the Noosa Tri 14 is more flexible than most running shoes on the market: 18.5% more flexible than the average.
+From the get-go, the Noosa Tri 14 is more flexible than most running shoes on the market.
+Based on our force gauge measurement, it is actually 22% more flexible than the average.

 Disclaimer: The video below shows only 1 out of 5 measurements that we took to ensure accuracy.